alexcasalboni/unleash-edge-fork/docs/quickstart.md

 unleash-edge health

 # is data going through? is my token valid?
-curl -H "Authorization: <your_token>" http://localhost:3063/api/client/features
+curl -H "Authorization: <your_backend_token>" http://localhost:3063/api/client/features
 ```

 You might encounter some of these common issues:

-- If Unleash Edge logs show "connection refused" to `127.0.0.1:4242` within Docker, you're pointing at `localhost` inside the container.
+- If Unleash Edge logs show *"connection refused"* to `127.0.0.1:4242` within Docker, you're pointing at `localhost` inside the container.
 Use `host.docker.internal` or a shared Docker network instead.
-- If Unleash Edge logs show "Edge was not able to validate any of the tokens configured at startup" make sure you're using a valid backend token in your Edge startup command.
+- If Unleash Edge logs show *"Edge was not able to validate any of the tokens configured at startup"* make sure you're using a valid backend token in your startup command.
-- If your SDK logs show "401/invalid token" ensure you're using a valid token from your Unleash instance that matches the environment and project you expect.
+- If your SDK logs show *"401/invalid token"* ensure you're using a valid token from your Unleash instance that matches the environment and project you expect.

 ## Next steps